8-18 years old

 Most of the curriculum is studied in French with some classes studied in English.
-From Class 7 onwards students can follow a balanced French-English programme.
-Individual guidance and language streaming ensure that each student follows a programme adapted to his or her linguistic abilities.
+From Class 6 (UK 7) onwards students can follow a balanced French-English program.
+Individual guidance and language streaming ensure that each student follows a program adapted to his or her linguistic abilities.

 Students have the chance to study each subject in either English or French with increasing focus on the their final graduating diploma.

 In consultation with parents and teachers, students choose either English or French as their first academic language.

 Students can choose their language of instruction for each subject and it is possible to study 50% of subjects in French and 50% in English.

 English and French programs run in parallel and students follow at least one subject in their L2.

 With adjustments to ensure proper coordination of content and sequence, the French program follows the French national curriculum, and the English program follows the UK national curriculum.